Skip to main content

 • SMO 6: Investigation and Discipline

 The CAUB is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members, including auditors on a mandatory basis and other professionals who join on a voluntary basis.
 The CAUB indicates that it has an Ethics Council authorized to investigate and discipline CAUB members.
-In addition, the CAUB has nine departmental colegios within each of the nine provinces of Bolivia.
+In addition, the CAUB has nine departmental colegios within each of the provinces of Bolivia.
 Each branch has an Ethic Tribunal responsible for the I&D of members of their respective branch.
-The CAUB reports that its I&D system and its branches’ I&D systems have been fully aligned with the SMO 6 requirements since 2020.
+The CAUB reports that its I&D system and its branches’ I&D systems have been fully aligned with the SMO 6 requirements since 2020 after several self-assessments and policy reforms aimed at improving the enforcement systems.

-The CAUB has carried out a series of training activities with its members to promote the new requirements, including I&D and Ethics dedicated sections.
+The CAUB has carried out a series of training activities with its members to sensitize them to the procedures.

 • SMO 7: International Financial Reporting Standards